What we’re about

 Participants must sign a Liability Waiver at the trailhead.
 You may view the waiver document: https://tinyurl.com/SCSignUpSheet2020 .

-If not already a member, we encourage you to join the Sierra Club (the national club, not just the Meetup group), and support our conservation and outreach programs. .
+If not already a member, we encourage you to join the Sierra Club (the national club, not just the Meetup group) and help protect the environment and our democracy.

 *We’ll hike at a BRISK pace.
 We’ll cover roughly 7-8 miles.
 We’ll hike the greenbelt hills, cover rocky terrain, and STRENUOUS climbing sections.
 We’ll follow some less-used greenbelt trails taking us to and beyond many of the wonders and treasures of Barton Creek.